JetBrains/space-dotnet-sdk/README.md

 Being able to retrieve just the information our integration requires, helps in reducing payload size, and results in a better integration performance overall.

-In SpaceDotNet, we will need to specify the properties we want to retrieve as well.
+In JetBrains.Space, we will need to specify the properties we want to retrieve as well.
 Let's see how this is done.

 #### Top-level Properties by Default

-By default, SpaceDotNet will retrieve all top level properties from the Space API.
+By default, JetBrains.Space will retrieve all top level properties from the Space API.
 For example, retrieving a profile from the team directory will retrieve all top level properties, such as `Id`, `Username`, `About`, and more:

 ```csharp
 var memberProfile = await teamDirectoryClient.Profiles